ExecDevOps/raspi2png/README.md

     --display,-D - Raspberry Pi display number (default 0)
 	--stdout,-s - write file to stdout
     --help,-H - print this usage information

+    Streaming usage:
+         Stream the contents of the screen to the web browser at http://ip_address:port_number/view

+         raspi2png stream - Start a stream on port 8888
+         raspi2png stream [port] - Start a stream on port [port] raspi2png stop - Stop a running stream

 ## Simple Install